#297: Python year in review (2020 edition) Transcript

 44:25 Yes.
 All right. final final thought of this from the chat. as Eric O'Shaughnessy says, I love how typing solidifies the author's intent.
 Yeah.
 All right.
 Let's have the chooser choose again, Jay.
 All right.
 So

 44:39 I totally didn't peanut butter on this.
 But as y'all were talking, like, I just got some wonderful ideas.
-And I immediately started thinking about just the doubling down of some of the technologies that we've seen kind of pop up over the last couple of years, but then truly evolve and like one of the biggest examples of that and I know I'm like five years daily dollar short here, but like Jupiter, anything Jupyter Notebook related.
+And I immediately started thinking about just the doubling down of some of the technologies that we've seen kind of pop up over the last couple of years, but then truly evolve and like one of the biggest examples of that and I know I'm like five years daily dollar short here, but like Jupyter, anything Jupyter Notebook related.
 Like, it's not just for the solo data scientist anymore, like collaborative Jupyter Notebooks like to me that I know people that just have dreams about that and they're like the best dreams ever.
 And you know, I know Mike, you just did a podcast episode a few weeks back about that.
 And we were talking about it on Python bytes a little bit there.
 Like it's not just one option anymore.
 It's you know, there's coke out there's pi binder, there's deep node apparently, I'm a deep node influencer, and I didn't even know it.
 But it's awesome,

 45:33 you